johanoh/redemption_app/readme.md

 The application can be found at `localhost:5173`.

 ### Local Setup
-Local setup is straightforward. ensure that the local Ruby version is 3.4.3.
-To setup and run the application in the backend run the following:
+Local setup is straightforward.
+Ensure that the local Ruby version is 3.4.3.
+To set up and run the application in the backend run the following:
 ```bash
 cd backend
 bundle install